JevgenijusT/BitTorrent-Artifact-Analyzer/README.md

 4. Run as Administrator Command Prompt
 5. Change Command Promt working directory to the extracted Release directory
 6. Run the tool from command line:
+7. Usage:

-7. Usage:BitTorrent-Artifact-Analyzer [Device to analyze] [Path to save XML report] [XMLreport file name] [Demonstration Mode]
+BitTorrent-Artifact-Analyzer [Device to analyze] [Path to save XML report] [XMLreport file name] [Demonstration Mode]

+8. Usage example:

-8. Usage example:BitTorrent-Artifact-Analyzer W: C:\Temp Report.xml 1
+BitTorrent-Artifact-Analyzer W: C:\Temp Report.xml 1

 Copyright (©) 2014-2016 Kaunas University of Technology.
 All rights reserved.
 The program has been developed out partially within the project “Lithuanian Cyber-crime Centre of Excellence for Training, Research and Education”, Grant Agreement No HOME/2013/ISEC/AG/INT/4000005176, co-funded by the Prevention of and Fight against Crime Programme of the European Union.